stefslon/exportToPPTX/README.md

 #### Additional parameters
 * `Scale` Controls how image is placed on the slide:
     * `noscale` - No scaling (place figure as is in the center of the slide) (default)
-    * `maxfixed` - Max size while preserving aspect ratio
+    * `maxfixed` - Max size while preserving aspect ratio (default when Position is not set)
-    * `max` - Max size with no aspect ratio preservation
+    * `max` - Max size with no aspect ratio preservation (default when Position is set)
 * `Position` Four element vector: x, y, width, height (in inches) that controls the placement and size of the image.
 This property overrides `Scale`.
 * `LineWidth` Width of the picture's edge line, a single value (in points).
 Edge is not drawn by default.
 Unless either `LineWidth` or `EdgeColor` are specified.
 * `EdgeColor` Color of the picture's edge, a three element vector specifying RGB value.
 Edge is not drawn by default.
 Unless either `LineWidth` or `EdgeColor` are specified.